 Your WordPress theme is now updated …

-Repeat the above to update all of your out-of-date themes, or use the method below to bulk upgrade multiple themes at once.
+Repeat the above to update all of your remaining themes, or use the method described below to update multiple themes at once.

-Update your WordPress themes via the “Updates” screen as shown below:
+Update your WordPress themes using the “Updates” area as shown below:

-To view all themes on your website that require updating, click on Dashboard > Updates …
+To view all themes installed in your site that need updating, click on Dashboard > Updates …

 This brings up the Updates screen.
 Scroll down to the Themes section …